x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 > ```

-Another very important reason that is recurrently mentioned in the mlists, and briefly outlined in this other article on freedesktop.org, that goes by the title of [The case for the /usr merge](https://www.freedesktop.org/wiki/Software/systemd/TheCaseForTheUsrMerge/), is that software nowadays is too complex.
+Another very important reason that is recurrently mentioned in the mlists, and briefly outlined in this other article on freedesktop.org, which goes by the title of [The case for the /usr merge](https://www.freedesktop.org/wiki/Software/systemd/TheCaseForTheUsrMerge/), is that software nowadays is too complex.

-If sofware A that is mainly built with the feature A in mind and depends on library A, based on the consensus of the community, gets packaged with support for feature X, with the relative dependency on library X, then it is the maintainer's burden (if aware of the distinction) to emgage with the rest of the community to find a way to put library X, that was previously situated on /usr/lib, into /lib, as a vital dependency of software A, that could be used to bring up /usr during the early boot stages
+If software A is mainly built with feature A in mind and depends on library A, based on the consensus of the community, gets packaged with support for feature X, with the relative dependency on library X, then it is the maintainer's burden (if aware of the distinction) to engage with the rest of the community to find a way to put library X, that was previously situated on /usr/lib, into /lib, as a vital dependency of software A, that could be used to bring up /usr during the early boot stages
 (Check dependencies for the software on your machine with `ldd $(which <BINARY_NAME>)` to have a clearer idea about this).
-Moreover, the developer of the upstream software (which is not related to your distro's organization), is not aware of the linux-specific /usr-split mechanism, and for that matter, the maintainer's job (the one who is aware of the /usr-split) gets more complicated; it has also been said on various mailing lists, that testing such mechanism (/usr-split) is rather complicated.
+Moreover, the developer of the upstream software (which is not related to your distro's organization), is not aware of the Linux-specific /usr-split mechanism, and for that matter, the maintainer's job (the one who is aware of the /usr-split) gets more complicated; it has also been said on various mailing lists, that testing such mechanism (/usr-split) is rather complicated.

-In conclusion of this topic, those mentioned above have proven to be fairly common issue in all distros and with all init systems ([ref](https://www.mail-archive.com/debian-devel@lists.debian.org/msg337190.html)), we could say that the **split-usr mechanism** has not been well maintained throughout the decades.
+In conclusion of this topic, those mentioned above have proven to be fairly common issues in all distros, and with all init systems ([ref](https://www.mail-archive.com/debian-devel@lists.debian.org/msg337190.html)), we could say that the **split-usr mechanism** has not been well maintained throughout the decades.

 It could be the case to look for a better solution.

-The dilemma is: either we chose to repackage most distros in the classic early-days-UNIX way to repair split-usr, or we accept the current state of things:
+The dilemma is: either we choose to repackage most distros in the classic early-days-UNIX way to repair split-usr, or we accept the current state of things: